 Exposing the Fed: What is the Federal Reserve?
 Part 3 Editor Note: For those of you who are not familiar with Marilyn MacGruder Barnewall, she is the woman who wrote the definitive book on Ambassador Lee Wanta, Wanta!
 Black Swan, White Hat.
 I listened to several interviews with Marilyn that were conducted by Teri Ambach and the team at Global News and Views on Facebook.
-Marilyn is fantastic and extremely knowledgable.
-If she has something to say, you’d be wise to listen and take note.
 (Marilyn MacGruder Barnewall, Global Financial Affairs Editor) Unfortunately, the same cannot be said about the Federal Reserve System.
 It is a privately held corporation owned by bankers… most of whose names are seen on Wall Street (though international banks now own larger and larger shares of the Federal Reserve System, placing control of America’s economy in the hands of non-American foreigners).
 Before talking about what the Federal Reserve System does, one other important fact needs to be mentioned: The Federal Reserve is an unlawful organization.
 Article 1 Section 8 of the Constitution says the following: The loans were to cover up secret bank and corporate bailouts.